Quad-SMU

 CPU

 For the CPU I haven't decided yet.
-It needs nothing special: USB, SCPI library, Fan PWM, serial port for the Nextion display, EEPROM for Cal.
-A basic Arduino could do the job, Currently am considering one of the SAMD21's like the Adafruit ItsyBitsy M0 at $12.
-If Teensy is used, the 4.x is the only available one.
+It needs nothing special: USB, SCPI library, Fan control, a serial port for the Nextion display, EEPROM for Cal.
+A basic Arduino could do the job, but would likely run out of memory, Currently am considering one of the SAMD21's like the Adafruit ItsyBitsy M0 at $12.
+If Teensy is used, the 4.x is the only one, about $24.

 Display